-Ever heard of “eating a rainbow” of vegetables and fruit?
+Ever heard of “eating the rainbow” of vegetables and fruit?
 Nature’s pigments are amazing at protecting plants—and us!
 Each plant color offers a different health benefit, so you need variety.
-We have a handy chart so that you can eat from four different color groups to improve your body’s health.
-If you are a gardener, consider choosing plants from each color category, as each one offers unique benefits for your health.
+If you are a gardener, consider growing plants from each color category, as each one offers unique benefits for your health.

-Even mom knew your veggies improved your health.
-She would tell you to eat your carrots to see better.
-She’s right.
-Orange (and yellow) vegetables and fruits can indeed help you see better, thanks to all the vitamin A they contain.
+Mom knows best: eating your veggies improves your health!
+She would tell you to eat your carrots to see better and she’s right.
+Orange (and yellow) vegetables and fruits can indeed help keep your eyes healthy thanks to all the vitamin A that they contain.

 “Since the 1970’s, an abundance of evidence has demonstrated that people who eat a lot of fruit and vegetables are healthier and seem to be protected from chronic disease,” says Beverly Clevidence, a nutritionist with the U.S. Agricultural Research Service’s Food Components and Health Laboratory since 1984.

 That’s because they house a variety of vitamins, minerals, antioxidants, and phytochemicals—not to mention fiber.
 (Not sure what antioxidants and phytochemicals do?
 Basically, antioxidants work to fight cellular damage, while phytochemicals can help stimulate immune function, improve heart health, and reduce inflammation.)
 In other words, there’s a lot of goodness packaged in pretty, colorful plants!